mysteryx93/garuda-linux-guide/README.md

 Fourth, overclock the GPU.
 [Here's a method that works for both X11 and Wayland](https://forums.developer.nvidia.com/t/nvidia-gpu-overclocking-under-wayland-guide/290381).

 Undervolt/overclock may be different if using AMD.
+Undervolting reduces the heat to the minimum level while preserving stability, and then overclocking cranks up the heat to the maximum supported.

 ## Re-installing Nvidia drivers